Scrutinizing the Alignment Limit in Two-Higgs-Doublet Models. Part 1: $m_h = 125$ GeV: Results

 Regarding production of the scalar $H$ in Type~I, shown in the right panel of Fig.~\ref{xsec_correlation_I_13}, the correlation is even stronger between $\sigma(b\bar{b}H)$ and $\sigma(gg\to H)$ since both are driven by the same fermionic coupling $C_F^H=\sin\alpha/\sin\beta$.
 Note that, as in the $A$ case, the gluon-fusion cross section is always larger than that for $b\bar{b}$ associated production.
 Sizable cross sections are still allowed under the SM$\pm 2\%$ constraint, which implies that in the non-decoupling regime there is a strong possibility of detecting a non-SM-like scalar state at the LHC.
 The structure of $C_F^H$ is however such that the coupling can equally well be very much suppressed, leading to extremely small cross sections.
 We will come back to this below.

 The corresponding results for Type~II are presented in Fig.~\ref{xsec_correlation_II_13}.
 In contrast to Type~I, both $b\bar{b}$ associated production and gluon--gluon fusion modes for Type~II are in principle important since either can be dominant in different regions of the parameter space.
 There is only modest correlation between the two production modes due to the more complex structure of the Type~II fermionic couplings.
-For $A$ production, one clearly sees the $m_A<m_h/2$ region as the detached scattered points with very large cross sections.
+For A production, one clearly sees the $m_A < m_h/2$ region as the detached scattered points with very large cross sections.
 As for Type~I, these points disappear under the SM$\pm 5\%$ constraint.
-Still, even for SM$\pm 2\%$, cross sections as large as $\sigma(b\bar{b}A)\approx 8$ pb and $\sigma(gg\to A)\approx 20$ pb can be achieved (although not simultaneously).
-For $H$ production a similar picture emerges, with the cross sections however being a factor of a few smaller than for $A$ production.
+Still, even for SM$\pm 2\%$, cross sections for $b\bar{b}A$ close to 1~pb and for $gg\to A$ of a few pb can be achieved (although not simultaneously).
+For $H$ production a similar picture emerges, with the maximal cross sections however being a factor of a few smaller than for $A$ production.
 The minimal cross sections in this $m_H<600\gev$ non-decoupling regime for the $A$ and $H$ are correlated in a way that is very favorable for discovery during Run~2 of the LHC.
-For example, if $\sigma(gg\to A)$ takes on its minimum SM$\pm2\%$ value of $10$ fb then $\sigma(b\bar b A)\gsim 80$ fb, whereas if $\sigma(b\bar bA)$ takes on its minimal value of few$\times 10^{-1}$ fb then $\sigma(gg\to A)\approx 10^3$ fb.
+For example, if $\sigma(gg\to A)$ takes on its minimum SM$\pm2\%$ value of a few fb then $\sigma(b\bar b A)\gsim 20$ fb, whereas if $\sigma(b\bar bA)$ takes on its minimal value of few$\times 10^{-1}$ fb then $\sigma(gg\to A)\approx 300$ fb.
 These cross section levels imply that the $A$ should be discoverable in at least one of the two production modes even in the extreme alignment limit.
+Analogous arguments hold for $H$ production.